JonBYR/JonBYR.github.io/docs/index.md

 ## Mandelbrot Set-2024
 ![Mandelbrot Set](/assets/Mandelbrot.png)

-This project was the implementation of the mandelbrot set in my fourth year, a series of finite complex numbers that do not converge to infinity via the formula Zn+1 = Zn + C. When displayed on an argand diagram, it displays a fractal pattern as parts of the set look like smaller versions of the entire set.
+This project was the implementation of the mandelbrot set in my fourth year, a series of finite complex numbers that do not converge to infinity via the formula Zn+1 = Zn^2 + C. When displayed on an argand diagram, it displays a fractal pattern as parts of the set look like smaller versions of the entire set.
 The complex numbers were done in C++ without the complex library to further understand how the set works and rendered in SDL.
 [Repo](https://github.com/JonBYR/MandelbrotSet).

 ## RGB Game Jam-2023
 ![Spelunky Type Game](/assets/RGB.gif)